-Language is an important part of children’s cognitive development.
+Language is a vital part of children’s cognitive development.
 Every day of their lives, children will communicate with others.

 What is Receptive Language?